The Bankrate promise

 The problem may be limited to one area, or it may be system-wide.
-Figuring the latter, the cost to rewire a home typically ranges from $2,000 to $9,000, according to HomeGuide, a platform that pairs homeowners with professional service providers.
-On average, homeowners pay about $2.65 per square foot for a home rewiring project.
-If you’ve a McMansion that needs a substantial overhaul, the tab can even total $20,000.
+Figuring the latter, the cost to rewire a home typically ranges from $10,000 to $30,000, according to HomeGuide, a platform that pairs homeowners with professional service providers.
+On average, homeowners pay about $5 to $17 per square foot for a home rewiring project.

 Calculating the final bill isn’t so simple, though, because a variety of factors come into play, from the hourly rate charged by the electrician to the prices for new panels and wires to the accessibility of the old gear.